twofford/Slick/README.md

 - Cookies keep users logged in even if they navigate away from the site

 ### Chat
-- Users can write and view messages in semi-real time via AJAX polling
+- Users can write and view messages in real time
 - Users only see messages for the channel they're currently in

 ## Future Improvements
 ### Signup/Login
-- Users should only be able to sign up with a valid email address
 - Users should be able to choose a display name in addition to their email
 - Users should be able to choose an avatar or be assigned one randomly
 ### Messages